-Treks begin either by driving from Pokhara or taking a flight from Pokhara to Jomsom.
+Upper Mustang Region Treks begin either by driving from Pokhara or taking a flight from Pokhara to Jomsom.
 Lo-Manthang is the ultimate destination of the Upper Mustang Trek, while Muktinath is the destination of other Mustang treks.
 Lo Manthang is the walled capital city of the former Lo Kingdom, surrounded by rolling red hills and jagged cliffs.
-The city has ancient temples, museums, monasteries and much more.
+The city has ancient temples, museums, monasteries, and much more.
 It is recommended to spend an extra day here just to wander around.
 Muktinath is a beautiful temple, nestled right beneath the Himalayas.
 Pilgrims bathe in the sacred waters here in hopes of attaining moksha (liberation).

-If you can come during Tiji festival, do!
+If you can come during the Tiji festival, do!
 It is a brilliant three-day celebration in Lo-Manthang to pray for peace to prevail on Earth.
 The festival is celebrated to mark the victory of Buddha’s incarnation over the demon that had been wreaking havoc in the region during ancient times.
 During the festival, Buddhist monks in the monastery perform an entertaining dance ceremony.

-Though it is a barren, desolate and, Mustang is full of character.
+Though it is barren, desolate and, Upper Mustang Region is full of character.
 It has desert caves and red hills, with pockets of lush, green oases.
 Also, the Annapurna massif and other peaks can be seen during the treks.
 Come explore this undisturbed land, surrounded by caves, unique rock formations, and choppy Himalayan peaks.